About

 You’re not alone – I’ve been there, too.

-My experiences have shaped my approach to clinical practice.
+These experiences have deeply informed my clinical practice.

-My own struggles have motivated me to be of service to others.
-Whether grappling with learning differences, anxiety, insomnia, finding myself in the “Sandwich Generation,” caring for (and losing) aging parents, or parenting children with special needs, I have found resources and insights that seem important to share.
+My own challenges have motivated me to be of service to others.
+Whether grappling with anxiety, neurodiversity, insomnia, navigating the “Sandwich Generation,” caring for and losing aging parents, or parenting children with special needs, I have sought out resources and found insights that feel important to share.

-This led me to build my family via transracial adoption.
-I’m proud to identify as an adoption-competent clinician (we are sometimes hard to find!).
-For me, parenting requires my unrelenting commitment to racial justice, constant advocacy around learning issues and limb differences, and creating space for early childhood grief, loss, and trauma.
+I also bring extensive experience working with adoption and identity-related trauma.
+I spent many years as an adoption social worker supporting pre-adoptive parents, adoptees, and transracial families, and I built my own family through transracial adoption.
+I am proud to identify as an adoption-competent clinician, something that can be difficult to find.
+For me, parenting requires an ongoing commitment to racial justice, advocacy around learning differences and limb differences, and creating space for early childhood grief, loss, and trauma.

-Anxiety and grief have been my companions since childhood and are common threads in my clinical work.
-As a trauma-focused, anti-oppressive, anti-racist therapist, it has been my great honor to serve children + families, older adults, the incarcerated, veterans, actors, artists, filmmakers, freelance creatives, neurodiverse and LGBTQIA+ individuals, and students of all ages.
+As a trauma-focused, anti-oppressive, anti-racist therapist, it has been an honor to serve children and families, older adults, incarcerated individuals, veterans, actors, artists, filmmakers, freelance creatives, neurodiverse and LGBTQIA+ individuals, and students of all ages.

 About Me